Tweenwrld/Clinic_Management_System/README.md

 ## Conclusion

 If you see messages stating that rows were inserted without errors (like the successful insertion into the `person` table), it means the entire database schema was executed successfully, and the database now contains all the required tables, views, triggers, and sample data.
-The corrections ensured error-free re-runs and robust data integrity for your clinic management system.
+The corrections ensured error-free re-runs and robust data integrity for this clinic management system.

-Happy coding and database managing!